 Monsters U adcoms are aware that you need USD 48500-worth of financial aid in order to enroll but unfortunately the university does not have sufficient funding, so you are awarded USD 30000 in financial aid and have until May 1st to decide if you want to enroll.

 ****** 10-minute water break ******

-“But… as financial aid applicants, we don’t only have six universities to choose from, do we?”
+“But… as financial aid applicants, we don’t only have five universities to choose from, do we?”

 Of course not!
 There are many universities in the States that, albeit being need-aware, offer need-based aid and promise to meet full need upon admission.
 When I applied, I had the fortune of stumbling upon a website that had an almost comprehensive list of need-aware, full-need universities.
-Set the filters to “100% financial need met” and “financial aid available for international students”, and voilà – some 69 universities miraculously pop up.
+Click on ‘Paying’ on the left-hand side and set the filters to “100% financial need met” and “financial aid available for international students”, voilà – some 69 universities miraculously pop up.

 There are, however, two shortcomings about this site:

 - There is a very rigid toggle limit for the %-of-financial-need-a-school-can-meet function.
 The next percentage down from 100 that you can select is 80.
 Even schools that meet 99.9% need, only 0.1% down from full need, will be ruled out if you set the filter to 100%.
 I believe that universities that meet more than 98% of financial need should not be ruled out because, speaking from personal experience, there is always the possibility of appealing/negotiating for more aid upon admission.

 - Some universities don’t report data on financial aid.

 FINANCIAL AID PART TWO: APPLICATION MATERIALS